berceanu/hpc-europa3-application/index.md

 additional further development.

 On *weeks 5-8* I will undertake full-scale PIC simulation using `PIConGPU`, for the most promising parameter sets discovered during *week 4*.
+PIConGPU [Bussmann et. al, Proc.
+Int.
+Conf. on HPC, Networking, Storage and Analysis, (2013)], a fully relativistic 3D3V code running on graphic processing units (GPUs).
+The code is open source, with a GPL license, and developed by the Junior Group Computational Radiation Physics at the Institute for Radiation Physics at HZDR in close collaboration with the Center for Information Services and High Performance Computing (ZIH) of the Technical University Dresden.
+PIConGPU is a parallel code, using message parsing (MPI) to communicate between various GPUs and Alpaka, an abstraction library for parallel kernel acceleration based on CUDA, at the single-GPU level.
+Due to the large memory required for simulating scenarios relevant to the current laser-plasma experiments, PIConGPU has to be run on multiple GPUs, with the simulation domain split up between them.
 The production runs will be followed by converge testing and post-processing of the simulation results, in close interaction with the experimental and simulation teams from SPARC LAB.
 Any data analysis scripts developed in the process, as well as the simulation data itself will be released open-source for the benefit of the community.
 Also during this time I plan to start some simulations for preliminary ELI-NP experiments which might share some of the previously-described workflow.

-On *week 8* I will start writing down a draft (eventually leading to peer-reviewed publication) containing the analyzed data up to that point and any preliminary conclusions that might be reached by combining experimental data with the results of numerical modelling.
+On *week 8* I will start writing down a draft (eventually leading to peer-reviewed publication) detailing the analyzed data up to that point and any preliminary conclusions that might be reached by combining experimental data with the results of numerical modelling.

-The numerical simulations will then continue until the expiration date of the HPC cluster account, ~6 months after the initial visit.
+The numerical simulations and data analysis will then continue until the expiration date of the HPC cluster account, ~6 months after the initial visit.

 [^1]: The whole proposal should contain around 16k characters, or roughly 5 pages.
 [^2]: Justify the necessity to *simulate larger systems* for the problem being